-It is common for a tax deed investor to dismiss the need for title insurance on tax deed properties they do not plan on selling.
-But holding a tax deed property without title insurance is putting the investment at major risk of losses, or unplanned costs.
+Many tax deed investors dismiss the need for title insurance on tax deed properties they do not plan on selling.

 But why should an investor secure a title policy on tax-deeded property they don’t plan on selling?
+Holding a tax deed property without title insurance is putting the investment at major risk of losses, or unplanned costs.

-First of all, if an investor plans to buy and hold a tax deed property and wishes to refinance in order to draw some cash for reinvesting or make substantive repairs to or improve the property, a lender ** will require the property have title insurance.
+If an investor plans to buy and hold a tax deed property and wishes to refinance in order to draw some cash for reinvesting or make substantive repairs to or improve the property, a lender will require the property have title insurance.

+Having title insurance on your retained tax deed property is essential.
 Title insurance is a one-time purchase providing complete coverage for as long as the insured owner or their heirs hold title to the property.
 A title insurance policy will satisfy valid claims against the insured title and all legal expenses of defending against the claim.

 Investors in tax deed property should not hesitate to get a title insurance policy whether they plan to sell or not.
 Because without it, there is very limited protection against financial loss from claims coming forth due to clerical errors in the tax deed sale process or defects in the title.

 Call us at 1-855-680-4908 or email us to learn more about how we help tax deed investors throughout Florida receive insurable title with our certifications; faster and less expensive than utilizing quiet title action, and the widest underwriter network and most desirable warranty deed scenario in the industry.